 I plant the Solidago Canadensis in the front yard that gets afternoon sun only beside the lilac bush.
 The plant did not spread and stay on the same spot for over five years.

 This perennial can grow up to 7 ft or 2 m tall and hardy to zones 3 to 9.
 The mauve color flower has a cluster of several florets.

-The blooms attract butterflies that make it one of the most popular late summer-blooming flowers.
+The blooms attract butterflies making it one of the most popular late summer-blooming flowers.
 Joe Pye Weed grows in rich, moist, and well-drained soil.

 Get your Joe Pye Weed seed here.

 Lamium is hardy to zones 2 to 9.
-The plant might be on an invasive plant list, depending on your region.
-Lamium is drought tolerant once it established.
+Depending on your region, the plant might be on an invasive plant list.
+Lamium is drought tolerant once it is established.